 – Reputational damages (this generally applies to defamation claims and applies to any quantifiable damages resulting from your employer’s defamation of your character).

 The foregoing is just a brief synopsis of the securities employment arbitration process.
-If you are a financial professional and need to speak with a securities employment attorney, please contact The White Law Group’s Chicago office at 312-238-9650.
+If you are a financial professional and need to speak with a securities employment attorney, please contact The White Law Group at 888-637-5510.